jackmerrill/maatt.fr/content/blog/simpledash.md

 +++
-title = SimpleDash
+title = "SimpleDash"
-slug = simpledash
+slug = "simpledash"
 date = "2021-01-16"
 description = "Most car manufactuers have poor in-car displays that are slow and clunky.
 I wanted to change that." tag = "Concepts"